Everything you need to know about our product install, setup steps, configuration and usage of various features

 [5] Get DATA from..

-- Gets currently active part data from the plug-in / application user interface to selected slot.
+• Gets currently active part data from the Editor user interface to selected librarian slot.

 [5.b] Hardware Edit Buffer

-- Gets data from currently active hardware part to selected slot.
+• Gets data from currently active hardware part to selected librarian slot.

 [5.c] Hardware by Prog No.

-This is it – You’ve got it all from the plug-in perspective.
+This is it – You’ve got it all from the Editor perspective.

-If you have any questions about the product, you can reach us online from our website at
+If you have any questions about the product, you can reach us from our Discord server

 We are open for new feature requests, roses and surely, we would love to know if we’ve done something wrong as well!